 Surely, when you look through the previous 24 hours, you can find one human being that touched your life.
 Maybe it was a journalist who wrote an article you loved or the plumber who not only fixed your leak but was punctual and courteous.
 Maybe it was the extra effort your child’s teacher puts into her curriculum so her students are engaged and excited.

 This project taught me to notice that every single day we are touched by the people we interact with if we allow ourselves to be.

 I’ve learned so much about the art of saying thanks, and here are a few key takeaways.

 - On a practical level, it helped to have a supply of stamps and cards on hand so there was nothing stopping me from writing a note each time the opportunity arose.

 - The act of writing a thank you note is so different from typing an email or tapping in a text.
 It’s slower, more thoughtful, and more heartfelt.
 It invites pause and reflection as the pen patiently waits at the paper until the right words start to flow.

-- Making it a daily practice, perhaps the last thing you do before you go to bed or the first thing you do in the morning, creates a ritual.
+- Making it a daily practice (such as, the last thing you do before you go to bed or the first thing you do in the morning) creates a ritual.
 After 365 days, this habit is firmly implanted in my life.

 - No act is ever too small to deserve acknowledgment.
 In fact, no act is needed at all.
 Some of my favorite notes to write were the ones that thanked someone for simply being in my life.

-I’m very aware that writing letters and notes is an old-fashioned art belonging to a culture of civility and courtesy that is slowly disappearing from our society.
-But imagine if thank you notes made a comeback.
+I’m aware that writing letters and notes is an old-fashioned art belonging to a culture of civility and courtesy that is slowly disappearing from our society.
+Imagine if thank you notes made a comeback.
 The impact would be immeasurable.